developer-yashgupta/TikTok-India/FIREBASE_SETUP.md

-# Firebase Setup Guide for TikTok India
+# Firebase Setup Guide for TicToc India

-This guide will help you set up Firebase Cloud Messaging for push notifications in your TikTok India app.
+This guide will help you set up Firebase Cloud Messaging for push notifications in your TicToc India app.

 ## 🚀 Quick Setup